magdesign/PocketVJ-CP-v3/ROADMAP.md

 - tutorial on how to softedge in video mode with overlay function, integrate softedge buttons
 - integrate slideshow into mapper, e.g.: http://openframeworks.cc/learning/02_graphics/how_to_load_and_display_an_image/
 https://forum.openframeworks.cc/t/play-image-sequence/4095/6
-- Update gstreamer, os? security?, tcpsyphon, omxplayer?, mapper?
+- Update gstreamer, os? security?, tcpsyphon, omxplayer?, mapper?, janus gateway,
 - check again if there is any way to support NDI http://mkto-q0143.com/WQ0aoaVif0k3CMg00x00e00 ,https://github.com/leadedge/ofxNDI
 - add playlist version of mapper (plays every video in /media/internal/video
 - make a function which plays movies and images after each other